That Girl in Yellow Boots

-That Girl in Yellow Boots is a 2010 Indian thriller film by director Anurag Kashyap, starring Kalki Koechlin and Naseeruddin Shah.
-The film was first screened at the Toronto International Film Festival in September 2010, followed by the Venice Film Festival after it played in several festivals worldwide including the South Asian International Film Festival.
-The commercial release however took place a year later in September 2011, both in India as well as in the U.S.
+That Girl in Yellow Boots is a 2010 Indian thriller film directed by Anurag Kashyap and co-written by Kalki Koechlin.
+It stars Kalki Koechlin, Naseeruddin Shah and Gulshan Devaiya.
+The film tells the story of Ruth, a British expat, who has come to India to find her estranged dad.

+The film was first screened at the Toronto International Film Festival in September 2010, and later at the Venice Film Festival and the South Asian International Film Festival.
+It was commercially released the next year on September, 2011, in India and the U.S.

 Plot

-Ruth Edscer (Kalki Koechlin), a British-Indian woman, arrives in Mumbai searching for her father, Arjun Patel, who abandoned her family when she was a child.
-She has no official documents proving his existence, only a letter he once sent her, which provides little useful information.
-She visits government offices in an attempt to track him down but encounters bureaucratic indifference and dead ends.
+Ruth Edscer (Kalki Koechlin), a British-Indian woman, arrives in Mumbai searching for her father, Arjun Patel, who had abandoned her family when she was a kid.
+Except for a letter that he had once sent, she has no official documents of his existence.
+She visits government offices in an attempt to track him down but encounters bureaucratic hurdle and dead ends.
 With limited money, she takes a job at a massage parlour where she secretly offers illicit services to male clients willing to pay extra.

 Ruth is in a volatile relationship with Prashant, a drug addict who frequently manipulates her for money.
 He owes a large sum to a local gangster named Chittiappa, who soon takes an interest in Ruth.
 Chittiappa pressures her to help cover Prashant’s debt and begins to assert control over her, pretending to be a protector while making unwanted advances.
 Meanwhile, Ruth continues her search for Arjun, visiting hospitals, churches, and neighbourhoods where he might have lived, but she finds no clear answers.

 One day, she receives a promising lead that directs her to an address where a man named Arjun Patel resides.
 She arrives and meets an older man who reacts strangely upon seeing her.
 She explains who she is and why she has been looking for him.
 At first, he refuses to acknowledge her, but as the conversation continues, he confirms that he is indeed her father.
 However, he remains distant and does not offer her any explanation for his disappearance.

 As their discussion unfolds, Ruth learns that Arjun had sexually abused her elder sister years ago (having only married her mother to get close to her).
 Her sister later died by suicide after becoming pregnant.
 Confronted with this information, Ruth listens as he offers no denial or justification.
 He does not express regret, nor does he attempt to reconcile with her.

 Ruth leaves his house and returns to her life in Mumbai.
 She continues working at the massage parlour, but something inside her has shifted.
 Prashant tries to reestablish control over her, but she rejects him.
 When Chittiappa contacts her again, she refuses to engage.
 The film ends with Ruth despondently returning to Britain and alone in the city, moving forward without any clear resolution but with the knowledge of the truth she went searching for.